 As countries pursue hyper-innovation economies, technologies enabling energy-efficient power conversion, especially SiC and GaN—will be key enablers of competitiveness.
 Of course, advanced packaging and memory integration.

-Q: With rapid advances in semiconductor technologies and supporting innovations such as AI, 6G, and advanced chip design, how do you personally prioritize staying innovative Which emerging technologies do you find most exciting or potentially transformative for the industry?
+Q: With rapid advances in semiconductor technologies and supporting innovations such as AI, 6G, and advanced chip design, how do you personally prioritize staying innovative?

 A: In my work, innovation is about linking materials to systems.
 We focus on developing advanced power semiconductor devices based on wide bandgap (WBG) materials, integrating the full chain from epitaxial growth and device fabrication to packaging and power electronics applications.